hyperter96/gitlab-operator/doc/installation.md

     This command first deploys the service accounts, roles and role bindings used by the operator, and then the operator itself.

-5. Create a GitLab custom resource (CR)
+4. Create a GitLab custom resource (CR).

-   Create a new file to specify settings for an instance of GitLab.
-Name it something like `mygitlab.yaml`.
+   Create a new file named something like `mygitlab.yaml`.

    Here is an example of the content to put in this file: